-First, preheat the oven to 400 degrees F. Prep the scrubbed and dried potatoes by cutting in half and setting in a large baking dish.
+First, preheat the oven to 400 degrees F. Prep the scrubbed and dried potatoes by cutting them in half and setting them in a large baking dish.

 PRO TIP: If you want all the cut sides to have crispy caramelization, start all of the potatoes cut-side-down and finish them cut-side-up.
 This has no effect on flavor or texture… It just makes them look pretty.

 Next, drizzle the olive oil over the top of the potatoes.
 Then add the lemon zest, minced garlic, oregano, salt, and pepper.
 Toss the potatoes to thoroughly coat in the seasoning.